Max Scherzer, Mets blow early four-run lead as Yankees win Subway Series opener

 The Mets lost their ninth in 10 games (1-5 since Alonso got hit on the wrist in Atlanta) and watched Max Scherzer blow a 5-1 lead when the Yankees scored five in the fourth to take a 6-5 advantage.

+“I’ve got to be better tonight,” Scherzer said.
+“You can put the camera right on me.
+I’ve got to be better.
+We’ve all got to be better.”

-The Mets re-tied the game with a run in the fifth.
+The Mets re-tied the game on a Luis Guillorme RBI single in the fifth.
 But the crushing blow for the home team came when the normally sure-handed Nimmo saw a drive by Anthony Volpe tick off the tip of his glove in right-center for what was scored a double.

 That miscue put runners on second and third, and the Yankees took a 7-6 lead on pinch hitter Josh Donaldson’s subsequent sacrifice fly.

 The Mets loaded the bases with one out in the eighth against Wandy Peralta.
-But Clay Holmes struck out Francisco Lindor and Starling Marte.
-Michael King pitched a 1-2-3 ninth for his fourth save.
+But Clay Holmes struck out Francisco Lindor and Starling Marte on 3-and-2 pitches.

+“It’s almost like a must – hit it,” Lindor said. “[Holmes] executed.
+It’s a tough one and I’ve got to continue to get better.”

 Judging by the overwhelming cheers after the Ks, there may have been many more Yankees fans than Mets fans in the building.